Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Results Discussion

 \subsection{Limitations \& Future Research}

-While offline RL methods (CQL, IQL, EDAC) inherently avoid OOD actions, the agent may still propose unsafe actions if such actions are present in the dataset.
-In future work, we aim to address this risk by collaborating with clinicians to identify patterns of potentially unsafe actions.
-In addition, we will incorporate current national and international ventilation guidelines \cite{Grasselli2023,Qadir2024} to further support safe and clinically relevant recommendations.
-In addition, evaluations using FQE can overestimate Q-values under large distribution shifts.
-This can cause complications for hyperparameter selection requiring a balance between improved objectives (high $V^\pi$) and low distribution mismatch (high $d^\pi$).
-Furthermore, our study relies on publicly available ICU datasets that suffer from noise, limited resolution, and necessitate some assumptions about patient states and interventions.
-As part of the IntelliLung project, it is an ongoing collaboration to collect high-quality data from partner hospitals in Germany, Spain, Poland, Italy and the US.
-Future work includes robust uncertainty quantification to show the prediction confidence and policy explainability.
-While these aspects can serve as safeguards to support clinical validation, we will further explore the ethical and legal implications of using AI in clinical decision-making through ongoing dialogue with clinicians and regulatory experts.
-Additionally, while the system is designed as a recommendation system rather than a decision-making tool, it may still bias clinical decisions.
-Nevertheless, full agency and responsibility remain with the treating physician.
-Lastly, as all evaluations were conducted retrospectively and offline, any observed benefits should be validated in prospective, observational, and randomized controlled trials.
-Since the algorithm may qualify as a software medical device, future clinical trials will be designed in accordance with Medical Device Regulation 745/2017, ISO 14155:2020, relevant legal requirements, and the Declaration of Helsinki.
+While offline RL methods inherently avoid OOD actions, the agent may still propose unsafe actions if such actions are present in the dataset.
+In future work, we aim to address this by collaborating with clinicians to identify and avoid potentially unsafe action patterns by incorporating national and international ventilation guidelines \cite{Grasselli2023,Qadir2024}.
+Furthermore, our study relies on publicly available ICU datasets that suffer from noise, limited resolution, and require assumptions about patient states and interventions.
+Although our datasets span multiple US and European hospitals, exceeding prior single-center or US-only studies, we acknowledge no dataset captures all ICU scenarios.
+To mitigate this, we are currently collaborating with partner hospitals in Germany, Spain, Poland, Italy and the US to collect high-quality, prospectively curated data.
+This system is designed for recommendation only, as full agency and responsibility reside with the attending physician.
+Still, the potential of recommendations to bias clinical decision-making warrants further consideration.
+Lastly, all evaluations were retrospective and offline.
+We used FQE, coverage, and OOD thresholding to estimate performance and provide empirical safety guarantees supporting initial retrospective claims.
+However, prospective validation of the observed benefits is required.
+Ongoing observational ICU trials are assessing real-world performance and safety without altering care, with a randomized controlled trial planned to evaluate efficacy and safety against standard care in accordance with regulatory best practices.